Available 24X7 Call For Free Consultation (281) 587-1111

 Everything You Need to Know About Hot Water Scalding Burns on Children

 While many of these burns can be treated with simple first aid, severe scalding water burns can lead to permanent disfigurement and even death.
 Proper management of burn wound care is crucial to prevent complications.
 Most scalding water burns in children are preventable if you follow a few safety practices.
+If your child was injured due to the negligence of another, call Baumgartner Law Firm for a free case evaluation.
+(281) 587-1111.

 What Are Hot Water Scalding Burns?

-Young children and older adults are particularly vulnerable to hot water scalding burns due to their sensitive skin.
+Young children and older adults are particularly vulnerable to hot water scald burns due to their sensitive skin.
 According to the American Burn Association, scalding burns are the leading cause of burns in children under the age of 4.
 These burns can result in permanent disfigurement, disability, and in severe cases, even death.
 Understanding the risks and taking preventive measures can help protect against these potentially life-threatening injuries.

 The most common causes of burns, specifically water burns on children, are thoroughly discussed below:

-• Sipping or spilling hot drinks: Children may accidentally sip or spill hot beverages, resulting in scalding burns.
+• Sipping or spilling hot drinks: Children may accidentally sip or spill hot beverages, which can result in scalding burns.
 It can occur when a child pulls down a cup of coffee or tea from a table, unknowingly exposing themselves to the scalding liquid.
 In some cases, adults may underestimate the temperature of a beverage, leading to scalding burns on a child’s lips from a mug of hot cider or hot chocolate.

 • Boiling liquids in pans or kettles pulled down by curious children: Curious children may unintentionally pull down pans or kettles containing boiling liquids, which can cause severe scalding burns.
-This often happens when a child sees a panhandle hanging over the edge of a stove and accidentally pours the scalding contents onto their body.
+This often happens when a child sees a pan handle hanging over the edge of a stove and accidentally pours the scalding contents onto their body.
 Older children rushing past an oven might accidentally catch the handle of a pot, resulting in the spilling of hot contents on themselves.

-• Tap water set too high: Scalding water burns can also occur due to tap water set at excessively high temperatures.
+• Tap water set too high: Scalding water burns can also occur when tap water is set at excessively high temperatures.
 A child can burn their hands while attempting to use the sink for washing, or when unsupervised, they may turn on the faucet and unintentionally burn themselves.
 Caretakers who fail to test the water temperature or neglect to monitor children in the bathtub closely can also lead to scalding burns.

 Other Causes of Burns